iottly/iottly.github.io/saet_tutorial.md

 - go to your folder
 - locate and download the file you just uploaded from the board

-# Athena remote maintenance at tools
+# Athena remote maintenance tools

 ## Killall
 This command allows to kill the process "isi" or "saet" and if you can choose the methods "9" or "15"